galme/SpeedSignRecognition/README.md

 ### Performance:
 On a i7 4700MQ, processing for 1 frame requires 9-23 _ms_ for video with downsizing to 1000xN or Nx1000, where N <= 1000.

+The real-life speed limit detection accuracy is quite good.

 ## Output example: